Justine Ghekiere

 In 2024, Ghekiere won the mountains classification at both the Tour de France Femmes and the Giro d'Italia Women.

+In 2025 she won her biggest victory to date finishing first in the Belgian National Road Race Championships.

 Personal life

 Ghekiere worked as a fitness instructor and personal trainer when the COVID-19 pandemic struck in 2020.
 With fitness studios closed in Belgium, she took part in and won a Zwift challenge to ride the most distance in one week where the prize was a fitness test with a coach in her native Belgium.
 Her test results were so impressive that the coach sent them to a number of prospective cycling teams and she was offered a first contract with the team.